Top 10 Viewpoints in the United States

 1. Glacier Point, Yosemite National Park, California — 2,199 m

 The most reproduced single view in American landscape photography: Half Dome rises across the valley, the Nevada and Vernal Falls drop in the middle distance, and the granite walls of Yosemite Valley fall away to the floor 980 metres below.
-Open seasonally (late May to October-November); the road closes for winter.
-The dawn-to-9-a.m. window is the quietest.
+The view is the result of glacial sculpting over several ice ages, with the last glaciers retreating roughly 10,000 years ago and leaving the sheer exfoliated domes characteristic of Yosemite.

 2. Grand Canyon — South Rim, Arizona — 2,100 m